anandutsavkapoor/reSample/README.md

 ## Usage
 The `main.py` script provides an easy way to convert simulation input files to TODDLERS SED Family (Cloud mode) format.
 Here's an example:
+Please ensure that the AGE_LIMIT in `names_and_constants.py` is consistent with the cutoff age of the particles in the input file.
+The stellar template needs to be adjusted in  `names_and_constants.py` through STELLAR_TEMPLATE, IMF_TYPE, and STAR_TYPE parameters.

 ```python
 from main import convert_to_new_format